Register for YMCA youth indoor soccer

 BYAC Tiger Sharks Swim Team registration is open for the 2019-2020 season.
 There are three levels of swim team for ages 5 and up who meet swim team group requirements: Shark Pups; Group 1; and Group 2.
 Evaluations on going on now for group placement.
 Learn more online at beaufort-jasperymca.org (click on Aquatics>Swim Team), stop by the Y in Port Royal (1801 Richmond Ave.) or call the Y at 843-522-9622.

-The Wardle Family YMCA, located at 1801 Richmond Ave in Port Royal, offers CPR classes for community members on Saturday, Nov.
-23 from 8 a.m. to noon.
+The Wardle Family YMCA, located at 1801 Richmond Ave in Port Royal, offers CPR classes for community members on Saturdays from 8 a.m. to noon on the following dates in 2019: Sept.
+19, and Nov.
+23.

 Cost is $35 for this YMCA-certified course and those interested need to register at the Y as space is limited and filled on a first-come, first-served basis.
 Questions?
 Contact Lou Bergen, Aquatics Director to register for this class.
 Call the Y at 843-522-9622 or visit beaufort-jasperymca.org